neulab/ExplainaBoard/docs/add_new_features.md

 * `is_bucket`: whether this feature will be used for bucketing test set
     * True
     * False
-* `bucekt_info`: the specific information for the bucketing operation
+* `bucket_info`: the specific information for the bucketing operation
     * `method`: bucketing methods
         * `bucket_attribute_specified_bucket_value`: when `dtype = "float"`
         * `bucket_attribute_discrete_value`: when `dtype = "string"`